Whitefriars Sailing Club Hire Fleet

 3. Laser – blue hull – sail no. 121640 “L12”

-The Lasers have a choice of rig, standard, radial and 4.7 if unsure of which rig to use, please see the guide below:
+The Lasers have a choice of rig, standard or radial but if you're unsure of which rig to use, please see the guide below:

 Bookings are made on a first-come, first-served basis.
 WSC management reserve the right to refuse or cancel a booking.